egoist/donate/README.md

 I'm a freelancer living in Chengdu, China.
 I mostly do front-end and Node.js stuffs and love them 💕

 Currently I'm making lots of front-end components, tools, Node.js libraries, websites and apps to help people solve problems, if you enjoy my works please consider making a donation.
-If you are not available for this, that's fine, since OSS is great and I love it naturally.
+My ultimate goal is to become a full-time open-source ninja.

 ## Monthly support